-TheJudge can help claimants holding a judgment or award in their favour and seeking financial and/or strategic support to collect upon it.
+TheJudge can help claimants holding a judgment or award in their favor and seeking financial and/or strategic support to collect on it.

-TheJudge works closely with a number of funders that specialise in the enforcement process, in return for a share of the recovery.
-Such funders may also consider monetising the award.
+TheJudge works closely with a number of funders who specialize in the enforcement process, in return for a share of the recovery.
+Such funders may also consider monetizing the award.

 Enforcement funders often add significant value beyond the cash they invest.
 A number have specialist in-house teams capable of efficiently identifying assets and formulating strategies to enforce in multiple jurisdictions.